 The human body is a complex, highly organized structure made up of unique cells that work together to accomplish the specific functions necessary for sustaining life.
 The biology of the human body includes structure (anatomy) and function (physiology).
 Physiology is discussed in greater detail in the first chapter of each section of this book.

 Anatomy is organized by levels, from the smallest components of cells to the largest organs and their relationships to other organs.
 Gross anatomy is the study of the body's organs as seen with the naked eye during visual inspection and when the body is cut open for examination (dissection).
 Cellular anatomy is the study of cells and their components, which can be observed only with the use of special techniques and special instruments such as microscopes.
 Molecular anatomy (often called molecular biology) is the study of the smallest components of cells at the biochemical level.

 Anatomy and physiology change remarkably between fertilization and birth.
-After birth, the rate of anatomic and physiologic changes slows, but childhood is still a time of remarkable growth and development (see Growth and Development).
-Some anatomic changes occur past adulthood, but the physiologic changes in the body's cells and organs are what contribute most to what we experience as aging (see see Overview of Aging).
+After birth, the rate of anatomic and physiologic changes slows, but childhood is still a time of remarkable growth and development (see Introduction to Growth and Development).
+Some anatomic changes occur past adulthood, but the physiologic changes in the body's cells and organs are what contribute most to what we experience as aging (see see Overview of Aging)

 Last full review/revision May 2006 by Mark H. Beers, MD (Deceased)